 In Problem 1, I reported the probability of being smokers in each subgroup defined by whether or not the mother delivered an SGA infant.
 The proportion of smokers in the SGA group is 42.9%, while it is only 28.6% in the non-SGA group.
 These probabilities are inherently different from what we found in this question – the probability of delivering a SGA infant among non-smokers and smokers, because we stratified on different variables.
 However, these results somewhat agree with each other in the sense that smokers tend to have higher risk of delivering SGA, or mothers delivering SGA babies were more likely to be smokers.
 If I were to report the odds ratio in question 1, it should be exactly the same as the observed odds ratio constructed from the estimated odds above.

 Part c:

+Grading: 7/10

 Answer: